Youngkin signs much-delayed budget, with tax relief, boost for schools

 It also provides for additional spending on schools, behavioral health, law enforcement and natural resources, beyond what the General Assembly approved last year for fiscal years 2023 and 2024.

-In signing the measure on the steps of the Virginia Capitol, Youngkin did not exercise his option to propose amendments, which would have returned the 758-page budget to the General Assembly for members to consider those suggestions.
+In signing the measure on the steps of the Virginia Capitol, Youngkin did not exercise his option to propose amendments, which would have returned the 758-page budget to the legislature for members to consider those suggestions.

 People are also reading…